aaronbloomfield/ccc/hws/btcscript/index.md

 To set this up, we need to create Bitcoin keypairs for the BlockCypher testnet, and use a faucet to give us some coins.
 The process for creating keys and funding the accounts is different for the BCY test network.

 1. Create an account at [https://accounts.blockcypher.com/](https://accounts.blockcypher.com/), which will allow you to get an API token.
 Your token will be a hex number such as 0123456789abcdef0123456789abcdef.
 Save this token somewhere safe!
 You are welcome to record it in scripts.py (`blockcypher_api_token` is set aside for that), but that's completely optional.
+2. You will need to be able to run the `curl` program from the command-line.
+Try running it without any parameters to see if it is installed.
+If not, you will have to install it -- web searches for how to install curl will guide your way.
-2. To create keys, you will need to run the following from the command line, putting your token in there instead of `API_TOKEN`.
+3. To create keys, you will need to run the following from the command line, putting your token in there instead of `API_TOKEN`.
 You should do this twice, one for you and once for Bob.
    ```
 curl -X POST 'https://api.blockcypher.com/v1/bcy/test/addrs?token=API_TOKEN'
 ```
-3. Save those tokens in scripts.py; yours go into `my_private_key_bcy_str` and `my_invoice_address_bcy_str`, and Bob's go into `bob_private_key_bcy_str` and `bob_invoice_address_bcy_str`.
-Note that the `curl` command returns 4 values, but we only need to save two for each of the accounts.
+4. Save those tokens in scripts.py; yours go into `my_private_key_bcy_str` and `my_invoice_address_bcy_str`.
+Note that the `curl` command returns 4 values, but we only need to save two for each of the accounts (you are welcome to save the others, if you would like -- just name the variables appropriately).
 Also note that the format of the private key is different for this network -- this one is hex encoded, whereas the one for the tBTC network was base-58 encoded.
-The provided code base properly handles this difference.
+The provided assignment code properly handles this difference.
+5. Run that `curl` command again for Bob's keys, and save them into `bob_private_key_bcy_str` and `bob_invoice_address_bcy_str`.
-4. Only Bob needs BCY funds.
+6. Only Bob needs BCY funds.
 You can fund his account via the following command, replacing both Bob's address for `BOB_BCY_ADDRESS` and your token for `API_TOKEN`:
    ```
 curl -d '{"address": "BOB_BCY_ADDRESS", "amount": 100000}' https://api.blockcypher.com/v1/bcy/test/faucet?token=API_TOKEN
 ```
-5. The above command will return a transaction hash; save that in `txid_bob_bcy_funding`.
+7. The above command will return a transaction hash; save that in `txid_bob_bcy_funding`.
 If you run `./bitcoinctl.py geturls` it will display the full URL that you can use to view that funding transaction.
-6. We will need to split Bob's funds into parts, just like we did in the setup, above.
+8. We will need to split Bob's funds into parts, just like we did in the setup, above.
 Make sure that you have Bob's private key and invoice address set in scripts.py (in `bob_private_key_bcy_str` and `bob_invoice_address_bcy_str`), as well as the transaction hash that funded the wallet (in `txid_bob_bcy_funding`).
 Lastly, look at the URL for that funding transaction (you can get that via `./bitcoinctl.py geturls`) and determine the UTXO index -- that needs to be set in `utxo_index`.
 The run `./bitcoinctl.py splitbcy` -- notice that the command is `splitbcy`, not `split`!
 Record the transaction hash returned from that execution run in `txid_bob_bcy_split`.

 Whew!
 The setup for this part is all done!
 Now onto the scripting part....